 If you are a person of faith, one of the biggest concerns you face as a parent is how to raise godly children.
 How to instill faith in your child, a faith that lasts.
 If you desire to help your child grow spiritually, you are in the right place.

 My husband Jeremy wrote the article below.
 I hope you find it helpful and full of encouragement.

 How do you Help Grow the Faith of a Child?

-As a young man, my assumption was always that faithful parents will produce faithful children.
+As a young man, my assumption was always that Christian parents will produce faithful children.
 As I grew into adulthood, even before having children of my own, I came to realize that this doesn’t happen by accident.

 Of course, not every child loses their faith as they age out of their parents care.
 In some, the faith survives and roots.
 A select few even begin to produce fruit independently.

 I watched this process play out among my friends and mentors.
 These are people I respect for their own strength of faith.

 At this point, I began to ask, to investigate, why some children pursued God into their adult years while others were content to assimilate to a faithless society.

 What was different among those whose faith flourished and developed independently?
 What causes a child to lose interest and fall away?

 As my oldest child began to leave her toddler years and become a child, I attacked these questions more vigorously.
 I desire for my children to know God, love God and take their faith seriously.